 Three Little Pigs: 5 W's Reading Comprehension

-After completing this lesson, students will be able to answer the 5W questions relating to the story, The Three Little Pigs.
+- Students will be able to answer the 5W questions relating to the story The Three Little Pigs.

 - Start this lesson by explaining to your class that a story answers five basic questions, also known as the 5 W's: who, what, when, where, and why.

-- Tell your students that today, they will be listening to the story, The Three Little Pigs, and answering reading comprehension questions based on what they learn.
+- Tell your students that today, they will be listening to the story, The Three Little Pigs, and asking and answering questions based on the story.

 - Create a 5 W's story map for the class to see, using the whiteboard, a projector, or an interactive whiteboard.

 - Read the Story of the Frog Prince to your class.

 - Tell your class that it is helpful to ask questions after reading a text to gather more information about the story and clear up any confusion about the sequence of events or details in the story.

 - Ask your class 5 W questions about the story.
 For example, "Who is in this story?
 Where does it take place?"

 - As the students answer the questions, fill in your 5 W's chart.

 Guided Practice(10 minutes)